OpenAgricultureFoundation/self_hosted_backend/README.md

 IMAGE_UPLOAD_URL = 'http://192.168.1.27/saveImage'
 ```

+ At this point, you're ready to run the software on your PFCs.
+If you're running balena, you can push the firmware up through it's command line interface, or if you're deployed the code directly onto your RaspberryPi computer, you'll want to restart the device software on the machine.
+Just make sure you've already configured your backend by creating the `openag_local` database inside of InfluxDB.

 ### Creating a DB with Chronograf
 Once you've got the docker-compose setup running.
 You can go to Chronograph on you server's prot `8888`.